yousefelassal/quote-cron/README.md

 > Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity.

 > Everything that happens as it should, and if you observe carefully, you will find this to be so.

+> If you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.